Saturday, September 21, 2019

 Aesthetics

-Graphically, you won't see any mind-blowing artwork but it's reminiscent of the arcade original using vivid colours.
-The aliens might be incredibly annoying but at least these sprites look great.
-Arkanoid is as bold and colourful as you would expect and shows just how far we came from the original 1970s Breakout!!
+Graphically, you won't see any mind-blowing artwork, but it's reminiscent of the arcade using vivid colours.
+The aliens might be incredibly annoying, but at least these sprites look great.
+Arkanoid is as bold and colourful as you would expect and shows just how far we have come from the original 1970s Breakout!!

 For an older game based on boring Breakout, this looks and sounds superb.
 Love it all.